-During my travels on Maui and other islands I traveled by mini bike.
-I took just the minimum amount of light weight sleeping gear needed to have a nice economical vacation.
-After a short time i figured out that all I needed was an army surplus rain poncho and a large double bedspread.
+During my travels on Maui and other Outer Islands, I traveled by minibike.
+I took just the minimum amount of lightweight sleeping gear needed to have a nice economical vacation.
+After a short time I figured out that all I needed was an army surplus rain poncho and a large double bedspread.

-The temperature in the Islands varies by only about 5° from the day time to the evening.
-It’s also about 5° warmer in the summer than the winter.
-So when I travel during the summer I really didn’t need any more bed covering than the above.
+The temperature in the Islands in the 60s, varied by only about 5° from day time to the evening and it is about 5° warmer in the summer than the winter, so when I traveled during the summer I really didn’t need any more bedding than the above.

-Most of the time I spread the poncho out on the sand and used the bedspread as a cover, not so much for warmth, but to keep the mosquitoes away if they were present.
-If it rained I did the reverse and put down the bedspread on top of the soft sand and then spread the poncho on top to keep the rain off.
+Most of the time I would spread the poncho out on the sand and use the bedspread as a cover, not so much for warmth, but to keep any mosquitoes away if they were present.
+If it rained I did the reverse and put down the bedspread on top of the soft sand and then spread the poncho out on top of me to keep the rain off.
 On the good side, it very seldom rained.
 Most of the rain falls on the higher elevations.

 The one exception was when I was on the Big Island in the City of Hilo.
 I was trying to sleep in an area that turned out to be off-limits because of the risk of a big flood as seen in the previous Tsunami.
 I did not know this.
 I pulled my little Tohatzu mini bike into the park and spread my bed gear out on the grass under a nice looking tree.
 I had something to eat and fell asleep.
 Since my poncho kept me dry I thought everything was ok, but after a while the rain made the grass soggy, to the point where it started creeping in underneath me.